The Elegant and Exotic Kitten: Oriental Shorthair Kitten

 Originally from Thailand, the Oriental cat was imported to Great Britain at the end of the 19th century.
-At the time, it was the bourgeoisie, very fond of exotic cats, who particularly loved them.
+At the time, the bourgeoisie, very fond of exotic cats, particularly loved them.
 Over time, the Oriental was abandoned by the nobles in favor of the Siamese, who seduced the crowds with his sapphire-colored eyes and his original dress.
-It was not until the 1950s that a British breeder, after having created the Havana, gave birth, following various crosses, to the Oriental cat that we know today.
-The breed was finally recognized in 1972 but remains rare and valuable to this day.
+It was not until the 1950s that a British breeder, after having created the Havana, gave birth to the Oriental cat we know today, following various crosses.
+The breed was finally recognized in 1972 but remains rare and valuable.

 Varieties of the Oriental Shorthair

-The Oriental, a refined and elegant cat, is characterized by its fine frame and elongated lines.
-Its triangular head and snout sit alongside almond-shaped eyes, a broad nose, and a strong chin.
-Its tail is very tapered, especially at the tip, while its hair is very short.
+The Oriental, a refined and elegant cat, is characterized by his fine frame and elongated lines.
+His triangular head and snout sit alongside almond-shaped eyes, a broad nose, and a strong chin.
+His tail is very tapered, especially at the tip, while his hair is very short.

 Ideal Home of the Oriental Shorthair Kitten

-The Oriental is an intelligent and affectionate cat, which shows a deep attachment to its owner.
+The Oriental is an intelligent and affectionate cat which shows a deep attachment to his guardian.
 At the same time, he likes to receive a lot of attention and savors moments of tenderness and sharing.
 The ideal master of the Oriental must be able to be sufficiently available to devote time to his pet.
-Games, cuddles, and daily moments of complicity allow the Oriental cat to fully flourish within its home.
+Games, cuddles, and daily moments of complicity allow the Oriental cat to flourish fully within its home.
 Of course, there are some things you can do to make your cat happy at home.
 One of them is to decorate your house with sufficient cat furniture for your cat.
-Modern cat towers, cat trees and cat houses are ideal for this task.
+Modern cat towers, cat trees, and cat houses are ideal for this task.

 If he is satisfied with apartment life, the Oriental Shorthair kitten does not appreciate loneliness.
 It is, therefore, better to have the possibility of being at home often during the day to interact with him.

 Dynamic and playful, the Oriental adapts relatively well to children.
 But he can be annoyed by the presence of the young and pushy children.
 We do not recommend leaving your cat and children unattended.
-After teaching the child that the cat has certain limits and there are things that she does not like, they can form a very good friendship.
-It can be very helpful to teach your child how to communicate with your cat.
+After teaching the child that the cat has certain limits and there are things that he does not like, they can form a very good friendship.
+Teaching your child how to communicate with your cat can be very helpful.